 If I choose to be temporarily re-assigned to another space on campus and decide to remain in this space for the duration of Spring 2021 (and not return to Community Park), what price will I pay?

 If you decide to remain in your temporary space on campus for the duration of spring, then you will only be responsible for paying the cost of your original room assignment in CP.
 If this assignment is less expensive, then you will only be responsible for paying the cost of your less expensive room assignment.
 A prorated credit will be issued to your university financial account, and this credit will be based on the difference in room cost for the period during which you reside in the less expensive room type.

 If I choose to remain at home temporarily during the period of CP's closure, do I still have to pay for my housing and meal plan?

-No. If you choose to remain at home temporarily until CP re-opens, you will receive a prorated housing and meal plan credit on your university financial account.
+No. If you choose to remain at home temporarily until CP re-opens, you will receive a prorated housing credit on your university financial account.
 The housing credit will be based on the nightly cost of your particular room assignment during CP's closure.